absence de règles sans grossesse

 In short

-No periods for 3 consecutive months, outside of pregnancy, may indicate a hormonal imbalance, a medical condition or a lifestyle-related issue.
-Identifying the cause—whether stress, weight or a condition such as PCOS—allows for targeted action.
-1 in 10 women see a doctor for this reason.
-You’re far from alone in this.
-It’s important to consult a professional to address this issue.
-You’ve got this!
+Missing periods for 3 consecutive months, outside of pregnancy, can indicate a hormonal imbalance, a medical condition, or a lifestyle-related issue.
+Identifying the cause—whether stress, weight, or a condition like PCOS—allows for targeted action.
+One in 10 women consult a doctor for this reason.
+You are far from alone in this situation.
+It’s important to seek medical advice to address this issue.
+Stay strong!

 FAQ: missed periods without pregnancy